Russian warship, go fuck yourself: Encounter

-Subsequently, Snake Island was captured by the Russian naval forces, but Ukraine had initially thought and reported that the thirteen soldiers defending it were all killed in the Russian assault.
+Subsequently, Snake Island was captured by the Russian naval forces, and Ukraine had initially thought and reported that the thirteen soldiers defending it were all killed in the Russian assault.
 Ukrainian president Volodymyr Zelenskyy announced he would "posthumously" award the soldiers on Snake Island with the highest Ukrainian honour, the Hero of Ukraine.
 Russia however denied those accounts and stated that all the soldiers were not dead, but had surrendered and been taken as prisoners.

 Aftermath

 On 28 February 2022, the Ukrainian Navy announced that all of the border guards were alive and detained by the Russian Navy.
 On 24 March 2022, some of the Snake Island border guards, including Roman Hrybov, were returned to Ukraine in a prisoner exchange.
-On 29 March 2022, Hrybov returned to his native Cherkasy Oblast, and was given a medal for his actions.
+On 29 March 2022, Hrybov returned to his native Cherkasy Oblast, and was given a medal by Governor of Cherkasy Oblast Ihor Taburets for his actions.

 On 13 April 2022, Ukrainian presidential adviser Oleksiy Arestovych and Odesa governor Maksym Marchenko said that Moskva had been hit by two Neptune anti-ship missiles and was on fire in rough seas.
 A source at the Pentagon in the US later confirmed that Moskva had been hit by Ukrainian missiles.
-Russian state-owned news agencies said the ship was badly damaged and its crew was evacuated due to a "fire" from "detonated ammunition."
+Russian state-owned news agencies said the ship was badly damaged and its crew was evacuated due to a "fire" from "detonated ammunition".
 The ship sank while being towed to a naval base.
+Russian troops were garrisoned on the island until late June 2022, when the Ukrainian military successfully retook the island.
+The island currently houses a small observational detachment under Ukrainian control.

 Reception

 Recordings of the exchange became widely circulated on the internet and went viral on various social media platforms, and it has since become a rallying cry by both the Ukrainian military and civilians protesting the invasion.

-US Senator Ben Sasse mentioned the phrase while speaking on the Senate floor on 28 February: "One Ukrainian after conversing with some of his colleagues a little bit on a recording that many who may have now heard, decided to turn up the volume and he announced, 'Russian warship, '. [...]
-That is now the rallying cry of the Ukrainian resistance".
+US Senator Ben Sasse mentioned the phrase while speaking on the Senate floor on 28 February:

 Andrew Keen writing in the Literary Hub noted that as a result of the slogan, "Even the f-word had been weaponized" and that it was now a "popular internet meme of resistance to the Russian invasion".
 The Washington Post said that "Ukraine is fighting back, one swear word at a time".